Alex Call Player Props: Nationals vs. Braves

 Alex Call At The Plate

-- He has gone deep in 5.4% of his games this year, and 1.3% of his plate appearances.
+- He has hit a long ball in three games this year (5.3%), leaving the park in 1.3% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.